-The primary goal of this FY16 program is to enhance the quality and quantity of services available to assist victims of human trafficking, as defined by the Trafficking Victims Protection Act (TVPA) of 2000, as amended, by enhancing interagency collaboration and the coordinated community response to victims of human trafficking, and through the provision of high-quality services that address the individual needs of trafficking victims.
-This solicitation will provide funding to victim service organizations with a demonstrated history of providing services for victims of human trafficking.
-Funding under this program will support the provision of a specific type of service or intervention for victims of human trafficking, services provided in specialized settings, or services targeted at specific subgroups of trafficking victims.
-Funding will also support efforts to increase the capacity of communities to respond to human trafficking victims through the development of interagency partnerships, professional training, and public awareness activities.
+The primary goal of this program is to enhance the quality and quantity of specialized services available to assist victims of human trafficking, as defined by the Trafficking Victims Protection Act (TVPA) of 2000, as amended.
+This solicitation will provide funding to victim service organizations with a demonstrated history of providing specialized services for victims of human trafficking.
+Applicants will have the opportunity to apply for funding to support the following types of services for victims of human trafficking: 1.)
+Housing/Shelter; 2.)
+Job Training, Education & Employment; 3.)
+Legal Assistance 4.)
+Health, Mental Health, & Substance Abuse Services.
+In addition to the provision of direct services, funding will also support efforts to increase the capacity of communities to respond to human trafficking victims through the development of interagency partnerships, professional training, and public awareness activities.

 Agency Name: Office for Victims of Crime

 Funding Instrument Type: Cooperative Agreement

 Express Language for Legal Aid: Yes.

 Legal services is identified as one of the four priority areas the OVC is interested in supporting: